Where Is Maasai Market in Nairobi Kenya

 On Friday, you can find the market in Village Market in Gigiri (the upper car park) along Limuru Road

-On Sunday, the Market is in Yaya Centre in Hurlingham along the Argwings Kodhek Rd, Nairobi.
+On Sunday, the Market is in the Yaya Centre in Hurlingham along the Argwings Kodhek Rd, Nairobi.

-Bargaining Tips at Maasai Market when buying items
+Bargaining Tips at the Maasai Market when buying items

-Some tourists cannot escape this as they don’t know as they are not from Africa, you have to bargain and act like you know what you want.
-You can buy all your souvenirs in one go but be prepared for some serious bargaining.
+Some tourists cannot escape this because they don’t know, as they are not from Africa.
+You have to bargain and act like you know what you want.
+You can buy all your souvenirs in one go, but be prepared for serious bargaining.

-It’s also important to note that too much bargaining can hurt the vendors, especially if they insist on not changing the price, in that case, you should just pay the amount they are asking for to make sure that you are not killing their business.
+It’s also important to note that too much bargaining can hurt the vendors, especially if they insist on not changing the price.
+In that case, you should just pay the amount they are asking for to ensure that you are not killing their business.

 It mostly creates a balance and also keeps them at bay to remain operational.